Few-Shot Video Object Detection: Related Work

 {\bf Single Object Tracking (SOT).} Given an arbitrary target with its location in the first frame, single object tracking aims to infer its location in subsequent frames of the given video.
 Thanks to the construction of new benchmark datasets~\cite{fan2019lasot,wu2013online} and annually held tracking challenges~\cite{kristan2015visual,kristan2017visual,kristan2018sixth}, we have witnessed rapid performance boost in the last decade.
 The correlation filter based trackers~\cite{danelljan2017eco,danelljan2015learning,danelljan2014adaptive,henriques2014high} achieve superb performance with efficient inference speed.
-The recent emerging siamese network based trackers~\cite{bertinetto2016fully,guo2017learning,li2018high,li2019siamrpn++,held2016learning,tao2016siamese,valmadre2017end,wang2018learning,zhu2018distractor} have drawn much attention due to their well-balanced performance and efficiency.
+The recent emerging siamese network based trackers~\cite{bertinetto2016fully,guo2017learning,li2018high,li2019siamrpn++,held2016learning,tao2016siamese,valmadre2017end} have drawn much attention due to their well-balanced performance and efficiency.

 Although SOT models can track unseen objects, they heavily rely on the provided template and can only track one target object.
+The online tracking trackers~\cite{bhat2019learning,goutam2020learning,danelljan2020probabilistic,bhat2020know,danelljan2014adaptive,danelljan2017eco,danelljan2015learning,atom2019,keeptrack} can be finetuned/updated on the first frame, but they focus on tracking single object with the video-specific annotated first frame.
+On other hand, our FSVOD focuses on detecting arbitrary novel objects in videos based on given video-agnostic support images even from other images/videos and can be reused for all input videos.

-{\bf Multiple Object Tracking (MOT).~} This task requires simultaneous prediction of spatio-temporal location and classification of video objects into pre-defined classes.
+{\bf Multiple Object Tracking (MOT).~} This task~\cite{valmadre2021local,luiten2021hota} requires simultaneous prediction of spatio-temporal location and classification of video objects into pre-defined classes.
 Current mainstream trackers~\cite{bergmann2019tracking,lu2020retinatrack,chu2019famnet,zhan2020simple,zhou2020tracking,kim2015multiple,sadeghian2017tracking,tang2017multiple,fang2018recurrent,yu2016poi} adopt tracking-by-detection (TBD) by first performing per-frame detection and then associating the detected boxes in the temporal dimension.
-Some works~\cite{peng2020chained,kang2016object,shao2018find,zhu2018online,pang2020tubetk} leverage trajectories or tubes to capture motion trails of targets.
+Some works leverage trajectories or tubes to capture motion trails of targets~\cite{peng2020chained,kang2016object,shao2018find,zhu2018online,pang2020tubetk}.